skzkesh/Speech-to-Text-Unity/README.md

 **Step 2**: Choose the unity editor version 2022.3.32f1.

-**Step 3**: Download ZIP of this project in Github.
-Extract the file on your computer.
+**Step 3**: Download ZIP of this project in Github then extract the file on your computer.

 **Step 4**: Open your Unity Hub Projects section.
 Click ‘add’ then choose ‘add project from disk’.